School Science Lessons

 3. Menthol occurs in the peppermint plant, a hybrid mint (Mentha X piperita) and in wild mint (Mentha arvensis).

-Garden mint, (Mentha sachalinensis), Lamiaceae
+Spearmint, "mint", garden mint, (Mentha spicata), Lamiaceae

 It occurs in peppermint leaves, where the concentration of menthol increase with age.